svytran/comp423-course-notes/docs/tutorials/rust-setup.md

 ### Step 1.
 Add Development Conainer Configuration
 1. In VS Code, open the ```comp423-rust-tutorial``` directory.
 You can do this via: File > Open Folder.
+2. Install the __rust-analyzer__ extension by the Rust Programming Language Group.
-2. Install the __Dev Containers__ extension for VS Code if you don't already have it installed.
+3. Install the __Dev Containers__ extension for VS Code if you don't already have it installed.
-3. Create a ```.devcontainer``` directory in the root of your project with the following file inside of this "hidden" configuration directory:
+4. Create a ```.devcontainer``` directory in the root of your project with the following file inside of this "hidden" configuration directory:

 ```.devcontainer/devcontainer.json```